-The school celebrates Mass together one a month as an entire community.
-Each class also attends Mass with the Felician Sisters once a month in addition to attending all-school Masses.
+The school celebrates Mass together once a week as an entire community.
 OLSH's Chaplain celebrates most school Masses, and on occasion guest priests come to celebrate Mass or lead prayer services throughout the year.
 The Chapel is open to students at any time for personal prayer and reflection.

 Adoration and Confession

 Students have the opportunity to attend Adoration and receive the Sacrament of Reconciliation weekly with the OLSH Chaplain.
 The chapel is available for private prayer for students and faculty throughout the day and theology classes often make time for visits during class periods.

 Students participate in morning and end-of-day prayers.
 The school also prays The Angelus daily during the noon hour.
 Athletic teams and other activities also incorporate prayer into their meetings, games, and performances.
 Teachers are encouraged to begin their classes with prayer.